Sharath15eUR/kanaga/Kanaga Shanmugam_Linux Training/Module 5/Module 5.md

 fi
 ```
 **COMMAND LINE ARGUMENTS USING GETOPTS:**

+Given below is the alternate code using `getopts` method that can replace the [above section of code](https://github.com/Sharath15eUR/kanaga/edit/main/Kanaga%20Shanmugam_Linux%20Training/Module%205/Module%205.md#regular-expression)

 Using getopts, the command line arguements are processed.
 According to the given specifications, there are atmost 4 parameters passed to the file so the getopts
 takes 4 parameters in the order of "a:b:c:d" and using case statement, the arguements are processed and variables are assigned after all possible errors are handled.